federicotdn/templ-mode/README.md

 The mode automatically configures Eglot to work with the Templ LSP server.
 To start the server, use <kbd>M-x</kbd> `eglot` <kbd>RET</kbd> in a `.templ` buffer.

+> [!WARNING]
+> After running `eglot`, the server may take an unusual amount of time to start up, e.g. 15 seconds or more.

 ## Related Packages

 - [templ-ts-mode](https://github.com/danderson/templ-ts-mode): Uses tree-sitter instead of the older regexp-based approach for font-locking.